What is BIOS

 Conclusion

-We hope now you know why it is crucial to comprehend what is BIOS.
+We hope now you know why it is crucial to comprehend What is BIOS.
 It helps us understand how a computer initiates and controls hardware.
 BIOS is essential for system startup, hardware setup, and performance optimisation.
 It serves as the link between your computer's hardware and operating system, ensuring seamless communication and operation.
 Although UEFI has largely replaced BIOS, its vital role in early computer development remains significant in modern system advancements.

 Transform Your Career with Cutting-Edge Computer Skills with our Computer Science Course today!